sktime/sktime/GOVERNANCE.rst

 ^^^^^^^^^^^

 Membership of the CC is by nomination by a core developer and a vote by all core developers.
-A nomination will result in discussion which cannot take more than 5 days excluding weekends and then a vote by the core developers which will stay open for 5 days excluding weekends.
-CoC membership votes are subject to:
+A nomination will result in discussion which will stay open for 5 days excluding weekends and then a vote by the core developers which will stay open for 5 days excluding weekends.
+CoC committee membership votes are subject to:

 * a 2/3 majority of all cast votes, and
-* a simple majority approval of all the current CoC members.
+* a simple majority approval of all the current CoC committee members.

 The vote will take place in private communication channels and will be anonymous.

-To avoid deadlocks if there is an even number of CoC members, one of them will have a tie breaking privilege.
+To avoid deadlocks if there is an even number of CoC committee members, one of them will have a tie breaking privilege.

 .. _cc-members:

 CC members
 ~~~~~~~~~~

-CC members are core developers with additional rights and
+CC (community council) members are core developers with additional rights and
 responsibilities to avoid deadlocks and ensure a smooth progress of the
 project.